danijia/danijia/README.md

 - Linkedin: https://www.linkedin.com/in/danijia/

 ## 🎯 Purpose
-I'm on a mission to turn curiosity into clean queries and actionable insights
+I'm on a mission to turn my curiosity into clean queries and actionable user/consumer insights